 - Panic disorder: People with this type of anxiety disorder experience panic attacks that can come on unexpectedly or be triggered by something external.
 Panic attacks involve intense fear that starts quickly and peaks within the course of a few minutes.
 Symptoms of a panic attack can include heart palpitations, sweating, shaking or trembling, shortness of breath, and a feeling of impending doom.
 Attacks can be scary and difficult, so many people with a panic disorder spend a lot of time avoiding situations that could trigger them.

-Many effective treatments exist for anxiety disorders and a qualified anxiety psychiatrist can help you manage your anxiety.
-Treatment looks different for everyone but anxiety disorders are usually managed using psychotherapy, medication, or a mix of the two.
+Living with anxiety can be exhausting, but know that anxiety disorders can be treated and managed.
+Treatment looks different for everyone and there are different treatment options available, but anxiety disorders are usually managed using psychotherapy, medication, or a mix of the two.

 It’s not uncommon to experience moments of temporary distraction or agitation.
 Maybe you get impatient, start to fidget, and find yourself pacing back and forth.
 Perhaps you lose focus on what you’re doing, get distracted, and begin to daydream.
 Or maybe you feel a wave of built-up nervousness or energy and have trouble sitting still.

 In short-term situations, these experiences are uncomfortable but manageable.
 For some people, however, being inattentive or actively impulsive goes beyond occasional moments of unrest.
 These individuals can experience intense feelings that persist throughout the day and begin to affect every aspect of their lives.